ms/buildtogether.tech/fairness/index.md

 :   The ones shown in <span x="personal-eval"/> are a good model, and these
     *are* something a company can share before hiring you.
-If a company doesn't have criteria, or if performance reviews are only done when an employee asks for one, the system is once again biased toward the extroverted and the well-connected.
+If a company doesn't have criteria, or if performance reviews are only done when an employee asks for one, the system is once again biased toward extroverts and the well-connected.

 Specify how much time employees can take off.